bassamelobeid/flutter-deriv-api/docs/docs/activity/index.md

 ### Offerings service

 We are working on implementing the offerings service.
-The service that would allow query and validate offerings.
+The service that would allow validate offerings.
 This service is a prerequisite for us to start working on the separating pricing service and providing pricing as an API.
 It is a part of phase one of the pricing service roadmap.

-Progress:

-- implemented parsing of config files with offerings information
-- implemented offering validation
-- defined the API
-- Created build scripts
+Currently the initial version is in testing.

 ### Chronicle client library